-- 20. For the purposes of the Terrorist Asset-Freezing Law, a designated person means any natural or legal person, group or entity which is: - (a) designated by the Policy and Resources Committee under the Terrorist Asset-Freezing Law; - (b) the subject of a designation under and within the meaning of the UK's Terrorist Asset-Freezing etc. Act 2010; or - (c) included in the list provided for by Article 2(3) of Council Regulation (EC) No 2580/2001 of 27 December 2001 on specific restrictive measures directed against certain persons and entities with a view to combating terrorism (as amended from time to time).
+- 20. For the purposes of the Terrorist Asset-Freezing Law, a designated person means any natural or legal person, group or entity which is: - (a) designated by the Policy and Resources Committee under the Terrorist Asset-Freezing Law: - (b) the subject of a designation under and within the meaning of the UK's Terrorist Asset-Freezing etc. Act 2010; - (c) included in the list provided for by Article 2(3) of Council Regulation (EC) No 2580/2001 of 27 December 2001 on specific restrictive measures directed against certain persons and entities with a view to combating terrorism (as amended from time to time); or - (d) subject to a designation under and within the meaning of the Counter-Terrorism (International Sanctions) (EU Exit) Regulations 2019.